alessandrodd/torque_logs_visualizer/README.md

 - One or more .csv files will be produced inside your torqueLogs directory in your phone's Internal Storage

 ## Known Issues
-- Sometimes Torque produces the header multiple times inside the same CSV file.
-You will have to manually remove the doubles and just leave the initial one in the first line
+- ~~Sometimes Torque produces the header multiple times inside the same CSV file.
+You will have to manually remove the doubles and just leave the initial one in the first line~~ Added function to handle this data inconstitency automatically